fastdemo/autocord/README.md

 ## Disclaimer

-Autocord is not affiliated with Discord, Vencord, or BetterDiscord.
-Patching a client mod can break when Discord ships changes *(and at your own risk, of course).* It's completely open-source and intended for personal use.
+Autocord is not affiliated with Discord, Vencord, nor BetterDiscord.
+The watcher itself does not break any of Discord's TOS, however you can never be so certain.
+It's completely open-source and mostly intended for personal use.

 Made with love by **@fastdemo** <3